 Target Level of Loudness Normalization

-Press "...LUFS" button to select target level of Loudness Normalization, expressed in LUFS (Loudness Units relative to Full Scale).
+Press the "...LUFS" button to select the target level of Loudness Normalization, expressed in LUFS (Loudness Units relative to Full Scale).
 Please note that too high Target Level can result in peaks that exceed the audio format limits.
 Dynamic range compression is applied in such cases to prevent clipping.
 In normal circumstances, the recommended value for Target Level should be between -23 LUFS and -10 LUFS.

 With Peak normalization, the gain is changed to bring the highest signal peak to a target level.
 Peak normalization is used to adjust the volume to ensure optimal use of the audio format in the mastering stage of a recording.